Low-Carb Hot Dog Buns

 three fluffy low-carb hot dog buns on a white table

-The protein powder does more work than you’d expect.
+The protein powder is the key ingredient here.
 It builds a stable matrix that traps air during baking, which is how these buns get lift without yeast.
 The psyllium adds elasticity so the dough stretches instead of cracking.
 I tested batches with different ratios until the buns stopped collapsing after I pulled them from the oven.

-I’ve tried a few store-bought keto buns and none have the right texture.
+I’ve tried a few store-bought alternatives and none have the right texture.
 Most are too crumbly or have that odd sweetener aftertaste.
-This recipe uses almond flour and whey protein for a neutral, bread-like flavor that works whether you load it with mustard and relish or keep it plain.
-My kids eat these without complaints, which tells me the flavor is right.
+I’ve heard from readers that some commercial brands spike blood sugar because of modified starch and potato starch fillers.
+This recipe keeps the ingredients clean: almond flour, whey protein, psyllium, and flax.
+My kids eat these on Friday nights without complaints, which tells me the flavor passes with picky eaters.

 I make a batch almost every week during summer.
 They freeze well and reheat in about 90 seconds in the microwave (or 5-6 minutes in a 350 degree oven if you want a slightly toasted outside).
 I usually shape five from one batch, but you can go smaller for slider-sized portions.
 When I’m meal prepping for the week, I double the recipe and freeze the extras individually wrapped.
 The dough is forgiving as long as you shape it while it’s still pliable.

 If you’re building out a low carb bread rotation, I have a few other recipes worth trying.
 My keto hamburger buns use a comparable dough base and work for smash burgers.
-For everyday sandwiches, my fluffy keto bread holds up to deli meats.
-The 90-second keto bread is what I reach for when I don’t want to heat the oven.
-And my keto biscuits are a completely different texture but just as good alongside a bowl of soup.
+For everyday sandwiches, my keto bread holds up to deli meats.
+My keto bread rolls are another option if you want something round and pull-apart.
+The 90-second keto bread is what I reach for when I don’t want to heat the oven, and my keto biscuits are a completely different texture but just as good alongside a bowl of soup.

 At 3.4g net carbs per bun, these fit comfortably into a standard keto day.
 I’ve served them at backyard cookouts and nobody asked if they were gluten free.
 That’s the test I care about.